KeithTheEE/redditPythonHelper/ROADMAP.md

  - [X] LICENSE: PRIORITY
  - Full Test Suite: PRIORITY
  - Archive Posts: PRIORITY
     Probably should be priority as well, use to draw on for the test suite.
 This is actually going to be moved to priority.
 Having a test suite to draw on is really important.
-Probably will be dealt with in this update.
+Probably will be dealt with in this update or one of the quick ones after.
 I do have to be mindful of the write-rate, and might need to buy an externally powered usb hub, and two usb hard drives to redundantly save the database and avoid killing the SD card for the pi by overwritting to it.

  - botMetrics.measureUserReaction():
  A function focused on seeing if a user did in fact go to